iamsayan/wp-last-modified-info/readme.txt

 * NEW: Astra Theme Support.
 * NEW: Added shortcodes attributes.
 * NEW: Added an option to replace post published date with post modified date without any theme file editing.
-* NEW: Added filters to change post published date format if the option "Enter text or HTML to Replace" is in use.
+* NEW: Added filters to change post published date format if the option "Enter text or HTML to Replace" in use.
 * Improved: Genesis Theme Schema Support.
 * Tweak: Now this plugin uses wordpress date/time format by default.
 * Fixed: Error Notice in 404 page.